rwj81/Barbershop/README.md

 ### Optimization:

 I’ve experimented several times with the ‘audit’ feature of Chrome Developer Tools.
 My results are all over the place, depending on when I run the audit.
-The only constant is a 97% Accessibility score.
+The only constant is a 97% accessibility score.
 My best practices and performance scores run closer to 65-75% and my progressive web app score is usually lower still.
 Given more time I would probably change my PNG files to another format and maybe work on the other graphics more.

 ## Results and Reflection

 I think this is a functional site.
 It contains real and useful information for customers of the barber shop.
 Every time I learned a new process I wanted to start over, but instead I decided to plug ahead and incorporate a little piece of many of the topics from the Treehouse courses.
-Though I have a long way to go I believe this represents much of what I have learned this far.
+Though I have a long way to go I believe this represents much of what I have learned thus far.